thlorenz/see-eat-sleep/README.md

 # see-eat-sleep

-Example of building a larger app with multiple smaller apps using npm and browserify.
+Example of building a larger app with multiple smaller feature apps using npm and browserify.

 ## Installation